BestReviews is reader-supported and may earn an affiliate commission. Details

 A decent coffee maker needn't cost an arm and a leg, but it is worth a bit of an investment, especially if you're a regular coffee drinker.

 These start around $20 or $30.
 Most of these inexpensive models don't hold a candle to higher-end brands, but you can find a few diamonds in the rough.

-These cost between about $40 and $350 for home-grade machines (professional models can run into the thousands), but you're unlikely to get a model that makes a great espresso for much less than $100.
+Expect to pay anywhere from $40 to $350 for a home-grade machine (professional models can run into the thousands).
+Note that you're unlikely to get a model that makes great espresso for much less than $100.